KxSystems/docs/docs/cloud/azure/architecture.md

 sub-millisecond latencies for file operations, which makes it especially suitable for storing and retrieving HDB data.

-A Lustre FS (placeholder) persistent file system provides highly available and durable storage for kdb+ workloads.
+A Lustre FS persistent file system provides highly available and durable storage for kdb+ workloads.
 The file servers in a persistent file system are highly available and data is automatically replicated within the same Availability Zone.

-A Lustre FS (placeholder) persistent filesystem allows you to choose from three deployment options.
+A Lustre FS persistent filesystem allows you to choose from three deployment options.

 ## Memory